Frequently Asked Questions & Some Eggy Facts…

 White eggs vs brown eggs

-The colour of the egg shell is dependent on the breed of the hen.
+The colour of the eggshell is dependent on the breed of the hen.
 In general, white hens produce white eggs and brown hens brown eggs.
 Since the 1980s the British industry has produced almost 100 per cent brown shelled eggs, although several other countries still produce white shelled eggs.
-There is no nutritional difference between white and brown shelled eggs.
+There is no nutritional difference between white and brown-shelled eggs.

 Where do you sell your eggs?

-We offer our eggs via wholesale – so just get in touch to find out more
+We offer our eggs via wholesale – so get in touch to find out more

 Can I freeze eggs?